Metal Core PCB

 Hence, a base metal is a great heat conductor, and it helps to easily dissipate all the heat produced by the PCB during operation.

 These days, we have new developments like the metal core that replaces the conventional CEM3 and FR4 materials used for old-designed PCBs.

 Also, this metal core PCB helps to dispel heat from highly vulnerable components to low vulnerable parts like a heat sink.

-What Are the Materials and Thickness Level of
+What Are the Materials and Thickness LEVELS of

 Metal Core PCB?

 The metal core PCB usually comes in three options; Aluminum core PCB, Copper core PCB, or a mixture of specific metal alloys.

 However, the aluminum core PCB is the most common material.
 Sometimes, materials like steel or brass get ordered, but it’s only on rare occasions.